 Through strong and consistent LLNL investments, M&IC's computing resources are used across LLNL to push the limits of computing and its application to simulation science.
 Through these efforts, LLNL has become a premier laboratory in simulation science, which has resulted in world-class scientific insight and has facilitated the recruitment and retention of leading physical and computer scientists.
 All LLNL programs and projects are bolstered through these efforts and provide LLNL scientists with access to world-class systems.

 See the M&IC information brochure for a concise overview of the M&IC Program.

-The Computation Directorate has issued its 12th Annual Grand Challege Awards.
-These awards are for projects requiring significant unclassified computing resource allocations (greater than 2 million core-hours/year) on institutional capability systems for up to one year.
+The Computation Directorate has issued a call for proposals for projects requiring significant unclassified computing resource allocations (greater than 2 million core-hours/yr) on institutional capability systems for up to one year.

 This call for proposals to use high performance computing (HPC) resources is open to all Laboratory scientists and engineers.
 Current grand challenge principal investigators must reapply to be considered for continued computer time.